Median-point approximation and its application for the study of fermionic systems: Lattice models with local interactions

 We denote $Z(f)=Z[\mathbf{h}(f)]$, where $\mathbf{h}(f) = f \mathbf{Q}$.
 Here, $\mathbf{Q}$ defines the two-point correlation function describing the coupling between fermions.
 The corresponding order parameter is given by

 which we can consider as a conjugate variable to $f$, corresponding to the expectation value

 If $\mathbf{Q}$ is the identity matrix, Eq.\;(\ref{order_param}) becomes the expected density; if $\mathbf{Q}$ is proportional to a Pauli matrix, Eq.\;(\ref{order_param}) leads to the expected spin density.
-The corresponding expectation value and higher order correlation functions can be found from the generating functional
+The corresponding expectation value and higher-order correlation functions can be found from the generating functional

-The information about a phase transition of the system is encoded in the partition function implicitly.
+The information about a phase transition of the system is implicitly encoded in the partition function.
 Thus, to make it evident, we have to find a free energy depending on the order parameter by performing the Legendre transformation